 Overnight Steel Cut Oats

 Overnight Steel Cut Oats are a delicious make-ahead breakfast for people who love oatmeal with hearty texture.
 Spend just 5 minutes the night before mixing it together, then enjoy it straight from the fridge in the morning.
-This recipe is endlessly customizable and convenient for busy mornings!
+This recipe is endlessly customizable and convenient for busy schedules!

-I posted my go-to recipe for Overnight Oats a month ago and promised to do a version using steel cut oats, so here it is!
+When I posted my Overnight Oats Recipe a month ago, promised to do a version using steel cut oats, so here it is!

 Making overnight oats of any sort is very little work to begin with, but it’s nice that with these heartier steel-cut oats, you can have breakfast done for several days at a time.
 No bothering with the slow cooker, stove top, hot water, or any other cooking.
 Just mix and let time do its magic!

-In a bowl, combine honey, peanut butter, cinnamon, and salt:
+In a large mixing bowl, combine honey, peanut butter, cinnamon, and a small pinch of salt:

 Pretty much all of these ingredients are optional and just used as flavorings, so feel free to change them as you see fit.